nazalnihad/video_animation/README.md

 # video_animation

-\n simple project on turning a video into animation(watercolor) form
+simple project on turning a video into animation(watercolor) form

-\n Updates to be done
+Updates to be done